-The annual limitation on cost sharing for the pediatric dental EHB offered by QDPs is not to exceed the limitations expressed in the 2022 Payment Notice proposed rule, which, for plan year 2022, has increased to \$375.00 for one child and \$750.00 for two or more children.
+The annual limitation on cost sharing for the pediatric dental EHB offered by QDPs remains unchanged from the 2022 standards, and is not to exceed \$375.00 for one child and \$750.00 for two or more children.
 Carriers submitting QDPs to YHI for certification are expected to meet the applicable standards.
 As federal regulations no longer mandate QDPs to meet specific actuarial values, DOI will no longer require carriers offering these plans to demonstrate that a plan meets either the 70% (low) actuarial value or the 85% (high) actuarial value.
 Carriers of QDPs still must submit the actuarial value of each plan as certified by a member of the American Academy of Actuaries.